WalletConnect/walletconnect-specs/relay/relay-network.md

 ## Goals

-Relay servers will route messages between publishers and subscribers of a topic in the same server and route them to other servers in the network that also have matching subscriptions
+Relay servers will route messages through other servers in the network that also have matching subscribers on a topic whilst maintaing the same expected behavior described by a publisher when requested to its own server

 ## Iridium Message